 Rule 3.
 No hot dogs.
 I am no fan of “gut bombs”, as anyone who knows me can attest.
 If you want to know what hot dogs are made out of, just go to Blockbuster and rent The Great Outdoors.
 The last time I ate a hot dog was in 1992 while on my mission in Louisiana.
 That night I threw up.
 This rule will never be broken.

-thing - no exceptions.
+Rule 4.
+Absolutely no raisins, bananas, prunes or dates alone or in anything - no exceptions.
 These “foods” should never be eaten by anyone, ever.
 What did that poor little grape do to deserve its fate of being dried out into a wrinkly little nugget of nastiness?

 Rule 5.
 No nuts in anything (this rule may be broken occasionally, like Almond M&M's, Snickers bars, etc.).
-I will gladly eat a handful of peanuts or almonds
+I will gladly eat a handful of peanuts or almonds (mmm… honey roasted), just not IN almost anything.

 Rule 6.
 No fruit in bread (one exception – blueberry muffins).
 I can still hear some of you bringing up banana bread, but, in case you have forgotten, I ask you to read the beginning of this